This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 Be mindful that there is a fine line between naturally approaching somebody and fangirling somebody.

-Point out something you’ve liked about their speech; this shows them that you’ve connected with them and their work.
+Point out something you’ve liked about their speech; this shows that you’ve connected with them and their work.

 Blogging can be a lonely business.
 A blogging conference turns this upside down.
 You’ll be amidst by a ton of people.
 That’s great (and can also almost feel like a culture shock).